hellerve/blog/wip/The_Last_Straw.md

 know typography is important for my audience.
 I know about kerning and ligatures.
 I have a basic grasp on good and bad fonts.
 I read [Practical Typography](http://practicaltypography.com/), and I enjoyed it.
-I payed the author for the experience, and I use [Charter](http://practicaltypography.com/charter.html) as my main font for a lot of tasks, such as this blog.
+I paid the author for the experience, and I use [Charter](http://practicaltypography.com/charter.html) as my main font for a lot of tasks, such as this blog.
 And look at the book I linked to just now.
 Does the layout seem familiar?
 I will admit to it, I initially stole his layout for my blog.
 But I think I